 Considering Liverpool's options

 Being a popular big city requires having plenty of choices for a good time, especially at night.
 Sometimes you want to look for a place that gives you different things to do for fun, but some locations are great if you want to keep your night simple.
 The Mersey cruises will be great for anyone looking for a nice, history-focused boat ride, and the Beatles Story should be a requirement for any music fan.
-There are plenty of bars that also provide music as well as other places to eat to tickle your tastebuds.
-Echo Arena will be great for anyone who needs a live event to get the blood pumping.
+There are plenty of cocktail bars that also provide music as well as other places to eat to tickle your tastebuds.
+Echo Arena will also be great for anyone who needs a live event to get the blood pumping.
 Whether you’re looking for places to drive at night in Liverpool or a cool pub just down the street from your accommodation, the city is sure to treat you.

 Get Trip101 in your inbox